 - Obtaining drug and alcohol testing

 With proper development of the medical record and support from your treating physician, I may be able to obtain a decision OTR “on the record," avoiding the long wait for a hearing.

 Contact My Office To Discuss Your Social Security Disability Appeal For Free

 I invite you to call 425-271-4437 or fill out my online form to set up a free initial consultation.
-My office is located in the Evergreen Building with free parking.
-I also offer appointments in Kent and Olympia, Washington, upon request.
+My office is located in the Bellevue with free parking.
+I also offer appointments in Renton, Kent and Olympia, Washington, upon request.